It's Only Time: Critical reception

 The album received positive reviews with critics praising Bell's performance and songwriting.
 The album has also been noted for its heavy Beatles influence.

 Allmusic wrote in its review of the album, "Drake Bell reveals a knack for charming, well-crafted pop tunes on his 2006 major-label debut, It's Only Time.
 Clearly a devoted Beatles acolyte, Bell offers up a set of tunes that (surprisingly, for a tween-focused pop celebrity) largely rejects slick modern production in favor of a vintage sound inspired by Abbey Road Studio, as best revealed on the sunny, shimmering "I Know" and the jaunty, piano-driven "Fool the World"."

 Track listing

-All songs performed by Jared Drake Bell, Christopher Jonathan Abraham & Michael Corcoran, except where noted.
+All songs written by Jared Drake Bell, Christopher Jonathan Abraham & Michael Corcoran, except where noted.

 Corcoran provided vocals in the second half of the track "Fool The World", but was uncredited.